AR-Drop/ARDcore-node/README.md

 ARDcore-node start
 ```

 Note: For your convenience, we distribute ARDd binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Ravencore branch of [Ravencoin with additional indexing](https://github.com/underdarkskies/ARDcoin/tree/0.15.0-ARDcore).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the ARDcore branch of [ARDcoin with additional indexing](https://github.com/underdarkskies/ARDcoin/tree/0.15.0-ARDcore).

 ## Prerequisites